ja2-stracciatella/ja2-stracciatella/COMPILATION.md

 - Rust and Cargo
 - Your systems compiler

+## Optional dependencies

+FLTK is required to build the GUI launcher.
+If it is not installed, a bundled copy will be used.
+If you do already have it, make sure the package also provides the libfltk_images library or in case of Debian and derivatives, install it manually (libfltk-images1.3).

+Stracciatella bundles a few other projects for development purposes.
+If you have them installed already, the system version will be used.
+This holds for: gtest, rapidjson and string theory.

 ## General Notes

 We use cmake as our build system, which is aimed at an out-of-source build.
 That means that you should call